TechnologyAdvice/technologyadvice.github.io/README.md

 When you have written your post and feel it is complete, submit a PR with basic information.
 Have someone else on the team review the PR and (when ready) accept it.

+Once the post has been thoroughly reviewed and approved merging into `master` will publish the post on the live blog.